GhanaNauticalnfo/GhanaWaters/docs/sync-migration-guide.md

 # Sync Migration Guide

-This guide helps developers add sync functionality to existing features in the Snapper API.
+This guide helps developers add sync functionality to existing features in the Ghana Waters API.

 ## Prerequisites